TebasMartinez/mini-project-sql-customer-segmentation/README.md

 ## Data
 Using [Customer Segmentation Data for Marketing Analysis](https://www.kaggle.com/datasets/fahmidachowdhury/customer-segmentation-data-for-marketing-analysis) from Kaggle.
 Simulated customer data created for customer segmentation practice.

-## Customer Segmentation / Business Questions
+## Business Questions
-- Demographic segmentation: Aggregate by age group, gender.
 - High-value segments: Which demographics generated the most revenue in their last purchase?
-- Loyalty: are customers with longer memperships also the ones with better spending scores?
+- Loyalty: are customers with longer memberships also the ones with better spending scores?
 - What are the preferred categories per customer segment?

+## Customer Segmentation
+- Created segmentations based on gender, age, and income.
+Each of these segmentations is created with views per group in each segmentation, previously creating columns with CASE-WHEN when needed.
+- RFM had already been applied to this dataset, as it came with a spending_score column.
+This column was used for further segmentation to create customer categories: Bad, Medium, Good, Great.

 ## Schema
 ![Schema](images/schema.png)